FaisalGH9/SmartTube_Assistant/README.md

 ![_project_work_ drawio](https://github.com/user-attachments/assets/43192a06-d2bf-4987-b59c-d1cfb5dfb6d2)
 ---
-##A SmartTube Assistant that lets you:
+## A SmartTube Assistant that lets you:
 - ▶️ Process any YouTube video
 - 📄 Generate regular or tutorial-style summaries
 - 💬 Chat with the video content (like ChatGPT)
 - 🔄 Export summaries as PDF in multiple languages (Arabic supported)
 - 🌙 Toggle between Dark and Light mode
 - 📊 Trace interactions using LangSmith
----
 ---

 ## workfloow